preludetech/tutorial-getting-git/tutorial/08-github.md

 Once the workflow has finished running then you will be able to see a url in the `deploy` box.
 If you click on it then it will take you to your live website!

 Your website url will be something like this `https://YOUR_USERNAME.github.io/YOUR_REPO_NAME/`.

+You can share that URL with whoever you want and they'll be able to see it!

 ## Make a change to your `index.html` file